The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 CEO, Access Business Technologies

-Justin Kirsch has spent over 25 years building secure IT environments for credit unions, banks, and mortgage companies — without the third-party MSP platforms that create supply chain risk.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he architects pure Microsoft deployments for more than 750 financial institutions, eliminating the ConnectWise/Kaseya/SolarWinds exposure that drives vendor breach cascades across the industry.
+Justin Kirsch has spent over 25 years building secure IT environments for credit unions, banks, and mortgage companies without the third-party MSP platforms that create supply chain risk.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he architects pure Microsoft deployments for more than 750 financial institutions under the M365 Guardian operating model, with Microsoft Defender and Microsoft Sentinel running through a 24/7 security operations center to catch the in-tenant cascade that vendor breaches like ConnectWise, Kaseya, and SolarWinds set in motion across the industry.